dotnet/docs-maui/docs/user-interface/controls/carouselview/scrolling.md

 - `ItemsUpdatingScrollMode`, of type `ItemsUpdatingScrollMode`, which represents the scrolling behavior of the <xref:Microsoft.Maui.Controls.CarouselView> when new items are added to it.
 - `VerticalScrollBarVisibility`, of type `ScrollBarVisibility`, which specifies when the vertical scroll bar is visible.

-All of these properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings.
+All of these properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings.

 <xref:Microsoft.Maui.Controls.CarouselView> also defines two `ScrollTo` methods, that scroll items into view.
 One of the overloads scrolls the item at the specified index into view, while the other scrolls the specified item into view.
 Both overloads have additional arguments that can be specified to indicate the exact position of the item after the scroll has completed, and whether to animate the scroll.